-"Accrued retirement benefits for directors," which was independently presented in "Noncurrent liabilities" in the previous consolidated fiscal year, was included in "Others" in the current consolidated fiscal year because it had become less important in monetary terms.
-To reflect this change, the consolidated financial statements for the previous fiscal year were reclassified.
-As a result, "Accrued retirement benefits for directors" of ¥1,141 million and "Others" of ¥18,442 million, which were presented in "Noncurrent liabilities" in the consolidated balance sheets for the previous fiscal year, were reclassified as "Others" of ¥19,583 million.
+"Advances received," which was included in "Others" of "Current liabilities" has become financially significant and will be presented independently from this consolidated fiscal year.
+To reflect this change, the consolidated financial statements for the previous fiscal year are reclassified.
+As a result, \(\xi\$103,619 million, which were presented in "Others" of "Current liabilities" in the consolidated balance sheets for the previous fiscal year, are reclassified as "Advances received" of \(\xi\$55,701 million and "Others" of \(\xi\$47,917 million.